luisfontes19/vscode-swissknife/README.md

 * RGB & HEX Colors
 * etc.

+## Features

+It provides an easy to use quick picker (ctrl+shift+9 on windows/linux and cmd+shift+9 on mac) for you to choose from a set of different features.

+On top of that it provides an easy scripting system for you to extend with your custom scripts, for whatever needs you may have.

 ## Privacy Note

 One of the main purposes of this extension is to stop pasting data, or trusting generated data from random websites.